Emile Smith Rowe misses out on England squad but he has taken his game to another level at Arsenal

 Perhaps most impressively, despite playing closer to the opposition goal and taking more risks with his distribution, Smith Rowe's pass success rate has risen to 90 per cent - the highest of any Arsenal player this season and further evidence of his growing efficiency.

-Smith Rowe's progress is down to a combination of factors but he has certainly benefitted from an uninterrupted pre-season - a luxury he did not have ahead of the previous two campaigns.
+Smith Rowe's recent progress is down to a combination of factors but he certainly benefitted from an uninterrupted pre-season - a luxury he did not have ahead of the previous two campaigns.

 In the summer of 2019, his preparations were hindered by growth-related groin injury which he had aggravated while on loan at RB Leipzig in the previous campaign.

-A year later, following a productive loan spell with Huddersfield Town in the Championship, he found himself playing catch-up again after suffering a shoulder injury during a behind-closed-doors friendly against QPR at Arsenal's London Colney headquarters.
+A year later, following an eye-catching loan spell with Huddersfield Town in the Championship, he found himself playing catch-up again after suffering a shoulder injury during a behind-closed-doors friendly against QPR at Arsenal's London Colney headquarters.

 This time, injury-free and having finished last season strongly, he was determined to capitalise, travelling to Portugal for a pre-pre-season training camp with an Arsenal physio and a small group of players which included Calum Chambers, Hector Bellerin and Rob Holding.